Pratik-4912/project16/README.md

-# project16 light and night mode.
+# project16light and night mode.